sanbuur/CreatorCon/README.md

 # CreatorCon
-This is my first gethub set and it testing for the CreatorCon
+Just testing for the CreatorCon